jon-brandy/hackthebox/Categories/Pwn/No Gadgets/README.md

 ![image](https://github.com/user-attachments/assets/1eb8386b-37e0-42e1-99a8-cf7f823e6d29)

 36. Relocate it using vmmap libc base, shall gave us the libc base.
 37. Moving on, passing **AAAAAAAA** noticed that our input overwrite puts@got again at the same offset.
 This happen because after sending the payload, the original return address after **fgets()** was not changed.
-It works because by repopulating the GOT, the progra functions correctly allowing repeated executio of **fgets()** and controlled overwrites.
+It works because by repopulating the GOT, the program functions correctly allowing repeated executio of **fgets()** and controlled overwrites.
+38. To recap, normally a PLT stub first jumps to the GOT entry, which stores the function's real libc address.
+39. If the GOT entry is **unresolved**, it jumps to the PLT stub, which then calls the dynamic linker.
+40. By setting GOT to **plt_function+6**, **we are forcing execution to go through the PLT stub again**.

 ![image](https://github.com/user-attachments/assets/54797363-ac30-4728-a54f-9dd780219b27)